EduardBargues/cicd-template/README.md

   A (dummy) service is included in the _src_ folder.
 The folder includes a functional serverless web-api developed in dotnet-core-3.1 with unit-tests and a '_/diagnostics_' endpoint that returns '_diagnostics-ok_' when called.
   A folder called "docker" is located in the root of the repo.
 Inside, you'll find 2 dockerfiles to create.artifact and run e2e tests locally.
 Both dockerfiles are meant to help you better develop your api localy.

-### Up-coming features

 - **continuous-integration**

   The repo provides scripts (folder _scripts_) and work-flow definitions(folder _.github.workflows_) that will trigger checks during pull requests.
 The workflow definition can be found at _pull-requests-workflow_.
-This definition includes: ensuring that all commits follow _conventional-commits_ and contain a _jira_ ticket, running _unit-tests_, creating and uploading temporary artifacts to an s3 bucket from branch and deploying the infrastructure into a _dev-aws-account_.
+This definition includes: ensuring that all commits follow _conventional-commits_, and running _unit-tests_.

 - **continuous-delivery**

-  Once a pull request is merged into the main branch, the workflow _after-merge-workflow_ is launched.
-Here, the workflow _semantically versions_ the repository, tags your merge commit with the new semver, creates and uploads semver artifacts, and deploys them to an aws-account automatically.
+  Once a pull request is merged into the **main** branch, the workflow _after-merge-workflow_ is launched.
+Here, the workflow _semantically versions_ the repository, and tags your merge commit with the new semver.

+- **End to end testing**

+  A folder called tests holds some e2e tests that represent how your client would call the api once deployed.
+Those tests can be run locally using the scripts inside the _docker_ folder.

+### Up-coming features

+- **continuous-integration**

+  creating and uploading temporary artifacts to an s3 bucket from branch and deploying the infrastructure into a _dev-aws-account_.

+- **continuous-delivery**

+  creates and uploads semver artifacts, and deploys them to an aws-account automatically.

 - **continuous-deployment**